lorainemnrc/lorainemnrc.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/lorainemnrc/predict-purchase-propensity)

 <p align="justify"> &emsp;
 Uncovering the <strong><em>key drivers behind customer drop-offs</em></strong> in e-commerce is crucial to unlocking business growth.
 Using <strong><em>Explainable AI</em></strong>, our goal was to identify these drivers and pinpoint actionable strategies that will retain and convert customers.
-This project represents a milestone in our Machine Learning 2 course within the MS in Data Science program at AIM.
 </p>

 <div style="text-align: center;">